-- Written authorization is required from the Township's Environmental services department prior to installation of water service.
+- 1. Written authorization is required from the Township's Environmental services department prior to installation of water service.
 A minimum of 96 hours notice is to be provided to the Environmental Services department prior to the installation of water service.
 Township's licensed operator to be present for connections to existing watermains. - 2.
-All testing will follow AWWA C651 Disinfecting Water Mains, Watermain Disinfection Procedure August 1, 2020, Ontario Regulation 170/03 and Township Municipal Servicing Standards.
-Watermain commissioning plan that details the watermain disinfection, testing, sampling and final connection procedures is to be provided to the Township for approval with a minimum of 2 weeks in advance of any watermain construction.
+All testing shall follow the most current versions of AWWA C651 Disinfecting Water Mains, Watermain Disinfection Procedure August 1, 2020, Ontario Regulation 170/03 and Township Municipal Servicing Standards.
+Watermain Commissioning Plan that includes the swabbing, pressure testing, disinfection, sampling/testing, and final connection (less than 6 meters in length) procedures detail are to be provided to the Township for approval with a minimum of 2 weeks in advance of any watermain construction.
 Only Township's Licensed Operators shall operate valves and fire hydrants located on the Municipal Water System. - 3.
 Watermain testing shall not commence until placement of Granular B has been completed. - 4.
 All new watermains shall be hydrostatically tested in accordance with Township specifications and provincial guidelines.
 The system shall be constructed and tested as per OPSS 701. - 5.
 Watermain shall be PVC DR18 Class 235 and conforming to ASTM D1784, AWWA C900 of C905 and CAN/CSA B137.3 with gasketed bell end. - 6.
 A 12 Gauge, 7 Strand copper tracer wire, with an outer plastic coating, shall be attached to every non-metallic watermain, hydrant lead and service connection, see Township Standard Drawing W9. - 7.
 Separation distances between sewers and watermains and sewer services and water services shall be as per MECP Procedure F-6-1; in general, 2.5 m horizontal separation between parallel installations and 0.5 m vertical separation at crossings where the watermain or water service crosses under the sewer.
 Where this spatial separation cannot be achieved, other measures are to be implemented, such as use of pressure pipe (350kPa) for sewers, as to be approved by the Township. - 8.
 All Watermains and services shall have minimum cover of 2.0m. - 9.
 All fire hydrants shall be installed with the storz connection facing the roadway.
-Fire hydrants shall be painted red with black storz caps and fire hose caps with yellow ID stick marker and conform to the Township of Wellington North Standards. - 10.
+Fire hydrants shall be painted red with black storz caps and fire hose caps with yellow ID stick marker and conform to the Township of Wellington North Standards.
+Secondary water valve to be placed 1.2 m from fire hydrant. - 10.
 Water services to be bedded and cover in approved sand conforming with OPSS 1001 and to be placed to 300 mm above the top of pipe. - 11.
-All fittings, valves and hydrant leads shall be fully restrained and at a minimum meets Standard Drawing W11 and manufacturer's recommendations. - 12.
+All fittings, valves and hydrant leads shall be fully restrained and at a minimum meets Standard Drawing W11 requirements and manufacturer's recommendations. - 12.
 All services to be Type 'K' copper or Cross-Linked Polyethylene (PEX) conforming to AWWA C904 Municipex by Rehau or Blue904 by Ipex.
 Minimum required water service diameter to be 19 mm. - 13.
-Curb stops shall not be located within driveways or hard surface areas unless otherwise approved by the Township. - 14.
+Curb stops shall not be located within driveways or hard surface areas unless otherwise approved by the Township.
+When located in driveways or hard surface areas, a 100 mm PVC frost collar shall be installed as per Standard Drawing W6. - 14.
 Cathodic protection shall be installed as per Standard Drawing W10.